-If you’re frequently seeing pop-ups and ads or being redirected to web pages you didn’t ask for, you might have unwanted programs or malware installed on your computer.
+If you frequently see pop-ups and ads or are redirected to web pages you didn’t ask for, you might have unwanted programs or malware installed on your computer.

 These pop-ups won’t go away on their own.
 Serious malware software will change your default homepage and search engine on Chrome.